amankumawat-567/Alvin/README.md

 Note: Before running the project, make sure that you have installed all the required dependencies listed in the `requirements.txt` file.
 Additionally, ensure that your microphone is properly connected and configured on your system, so that Alvin can accurately recognize your voice commands.

 ## Contributor's Guide
 Thank you for considering contributing to our project!
-We welcome all contributions, big or small, and appreciate your effort to make this project better.
+I welcome all contributions, big or small, and appreciate your effort to make this project better.

 ### Getting Started
 Before you start contributing to the project, you need to follow these steps: